“A renowned restaurant-with-rooms: gorgeous in décor, sublime in taste”

 The bathroom was slightly open-plan; 2 cubicles (the first housing the rain shower, the other the toilet) fronted by a green glass door that slid to cover one at a time.
 It felt slightly public which wouldn’t suit everyone, but the sleek chrome finishes and piles of white towels meant that it looked fab.

 More sliding glass doors led onto a shared balcony covered with cool hammocks and white plastic chairs that could be illuminated at night.
 A great place to read a book, have a drink or sit and chat.

 Unfortunately the hotel was full when we stayed, so we were unable to personally view any other rooms.
 That said, if you want a Jacuzzi tub, go for a Superior 1 (no terrace) or Superior 2; Standard rooms are more understated (though Standard 2s have terraces).
-The Simple rooms (in the yellow house) offer good value, but limited space.
-Frankly though, after a hearty meal in the restaurant, a whirlpool bath will be the last thing on your mind!

 - Cots Available